josue804/triangles_js/README.md

-# JavaScript Leap Year
+# JavaScript Triangle Tracker

-##### Leap Year finder, 9/8/15
+##### Triangle Tracker, 9/8/15

 #### By **Josue Valverde and Bunker**

-## This program allows a user to enter a year to discover if it is a leap year or not.
+## This program allows a user to enter a year to discover what type of triangle an input is.

 ## Created using JavaScript and HTML